End2EndAI/travel-ai-translator/README.md

 ## Demo

-To see the Travel-Translator in action, please visit the live demo [here](https://lfontaine.pythonanywhere.com/).
+To see the Travel AI Translator in action, please visit the live demo [here](https://lfontaine.pythonanywhere.com/).
 This demo is hosted on PythonAnywhere, an online platform that supports Python web applications.
 Try recording your own voice and see how efficiently and accurately it transcribes and translates your words.
 This tool can greatly assist you during your travels or in any cross-language conversation scenario.
 Please contact me by email to get access to the demo.
 Happy Travels and Translations!

 ## Table of Contents